Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Model and Dynamics

 In the literature, different measures have been suggested to quantify the ability of a network or a conductor to efficiently transfer carriers from an initial site to a target point.
 This includes the mean first passage time and other transient measures \cite{Alan08,Kassal09,maier2019environment, ueno2025distributingentanglementquantumspeed, Zhang2024SteadyTransport}, as well as steady-state (or quasi-steady-state) measures, such as a rate constant and flux \cite{zerah-harush2018, zerah-harush2020, Coates2021, Kalantar19, Dutta2020CoherenceSteadyStates, Dutta2021OutOfEquilibrium, Coates2023}.
-Here, we set the system under steady-state conditions, and our measure for transfer is the population flux out of a site of interest.
+Here, we set the system under nonequilibrium steady-state conditions, and our measure for transfer is the population flux out of site $N$.

-The steady state is constructed by enforcing a constant flux of carriers entering site $1$ and leaving site $N$.
-These sites were chosen with the aim of achieving transport over the the longest distance allowed given a specified number of sites.
+The nonequilibrium steady state is constructed by enforcing a constant flux of carriers entering site $1$ and leaving site $N$.
+These sites were chosen with the aim of achieving transport over the longest distance allowed given a specified number of sites.
 Different combinations of injection and leakage sites may lead to different transport mechanisms being observed, see Refs. \cite{maier2019environment, Dutta2021OutOfEquilibrium}.
-We consider both Eqs. \eqref{lindpd} and \eqref{lindT}, and formally write them as \(\dot{\vec{\rho}} = M \vec{\rho} \), with the density matrix written in vectorized form.
+We consider both Eqs. \eqref{lindpd} and \eqref{lindT}, and formally write them as \(\dot{\vec{\rho}} = M \vec{\rho} \), with the density matrix written in vectorized form following the methods described in Ref. \cite{LandiRevModPhys2022}.